jonrau1/ElectricEye/README.md

 ```

 4. Navigate to the ECR console and copy the `URI` of your Docker image.
 It will be in the format of `<ACCOUNT_ID>.dkr.ecr.<AWS_REGION.amazonaws.com/<REPO_NAME>:latest`.
 Save this as you will need it when configuring Terraform or CloudFormation.

+### (OPTIONAL) Setup Shodan.io API Key
+This is an optional step to setup a Shodan.io API key to determine if you internet-facing resources have been indexed.
+This is not an exact science as a lot of abstracted services (ES, RDS, ELB) share IP space with other resources and AWS addresses (non-EIP / BYOIP) are semi-ephemeral and always change.
+You may end up having indexed resources that were indexed when someone else was using the IP space, you should still review it either way just to make sure.

+1. Create a Shodan account and retrieve your Shodan.io API Key [from here](https://developer.shodan.io/dashboard).

+2. Create a Systems Manager Parameter Store `SecureString` parameter for this API key: `aws ssm put-parameter --name electriceye-shodan-api-key --description 'Shodan.io API Key' --type SecureString --value <API-KEY-HERE>`

+In both the Terraform config files and CloudFormation templates the value for this key is prepopulated with the value `placeholder`, overwrite them with this parameter you just created to be able to use the Shodan checks.

 ### Setup baseline infrastructure via Terraform
 Before starting [attach this IAM policy](https://github.com/jonrau1/ElectricEye/blob/master/policies/Instance_Profile_IAM_Policy.json) to your [Instance Profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) (if you are using Cloud9 or EC2).